Banknotes of the Romanian leu: 1999–2003 issue

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 A 500 lei coin and the 2,000 lei note shown above were made in order to celebrate the 1999 total solar eclipse.
 Whereas the 500 lei coin is currently very rare, becoming a prized collector's item, the 2,000 lei note was quite popular, being taken out of circulation in 2004 (a long time after the 1,000 and 5,000 lei bills were replaced by coins).
 The 2,000 Lei note became the first ever polymer note in Romania (and also in Europe) and was printed by Note Printing Australia in Melbourne.